Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How sensitive are you?

 (Most Colombian women are sensitive, yet at the same time strong.
 It’s feminist propaganda that says these women are easily exploited.
-Most Latin women have fire for passion and for fight if they feel they are being taken advantage of.
+Most Latin women have fire for passion and for a fight if they feel they are being taken advantage of.
 They are not meek women.)

 Do you accept criticism easily?